Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_sides.md

 # C# - Good sides - Underused

-Some of the C# syntax, features, and libraries are underestimated or unrevealed.
-The next observations may be biased but are based on live experience in various projects and teams.
+Parts of C# syntax, certain features, libraries, and frameworks are underestimated or unrevealed.

 ## Fresh released